moinwiki/moin/docs/admin/configure.rst

 ========================================
 Kinds of configuration files
 ============================
-To change how moinmoin behaves and looks, you may customize it by editing its configuration files:
+To change how MoinMoin behaves and looks, you may customize it by editing its configuration files:

 * Wiki Engine Configuration